 The table beginning on page 5 lists the housing expense limits based on geographic differences in foreign housing costs relative to housing costs in the United States.
-If the location in which you incurred housing expenses is listed in the table, or the number of days in your qualifying period that fall within the 2009 tax year is less than 365, use the Limit on Housing Expenses Worksheet on page 3 to figure the amount to enter on line 29b.
-If the location in which you incurred housing expenses is not listed in the table, and the number of days in your qualifying period is 365, enter \$27,420 on line 29b.
+If the location in which you incurred housing expenses is listed in the table, or the number of days in your qualifying period that fall within the 2010 tax year is less than 365, use the Limit on Housing Expenses Worksheet on page 3 to figure the amount to enter on line 29b.
+If the location in which you incurred housing expenses is not listed in the table, and the number of days in your qualifying period is 365, enter \$27,450 on line 29b.

 Example.
-For 2009, because your location is not listed in the table beginning on page 5, your limit on housing expenses is \$75.12 per day (\$27,420 divided by 365).
-If you file a calendar year return and your qualifying period is January 1, 2009, to October 1, 2009 (274 days), you would enter \$20,583 on line 29b (\$75.12 multiplied by 274 days).
+For 2010, because your location is not listed in the table beginning on page 5, your limit on housing expenses is \$75.21 per day (\$27,450 divided by 365).
+If you file a calendar year return and your qualifying period is January 1, 2010, to October 1, 2010 (274 days), you would enter \$20,608 on line 29b (\$75.21 multiplied by 274 days).

 More than one foreign location.
-If you moved during the 2009 tax year and incurred housing expenses in more than one foreign location as a result, complete the Limit on Housing Expenses Worksheet on page 3 for each location in which you incurred housing expenses, entering the number of qualifying days during which you lived in the applicable location on line 1.
+If you moved during the 2010 tax year and incurred housing expenses in more than one foreign location as a result, complete Worksheet on page 3 for each location in which you incurred housing expenses, entering the number of qualifying days during which you lived in the applicable location on line 1.
 Add the results shown on line 4 of each worksheet, and enter the total on line 29b.

-If you moved during the 2009 tax yéar and are completing more caυτιον than one Limit on Housing

-Expenses Worksheet, the total number of days entered on line 1 of your worksheets may not exceed the total number of days in your qualifying period that fall within the 2009 tax year (that is, the number of days entered on Form 2555, line 31).
+If you moved during the 2010 tax year and are completing more than one Limit on Housing Expenses Worksheet, the total number of days entered on line 1 of your worksheets may not exceed the total number of days in your qualifying period that fall within the 2010 tax year (that is, the number of days entered on Form 2555, line 31).

 Line 31.
-Enter the number of days in your qualifying period that fall within your 2009 tax year.
+Enter the number of days in your qualifying period that fall within your 2010 tax year.
 Your qualifying period is the period during which you meet the tax home test and either the bona fide residence or the physical presence test.

 Example.
-You establish a tax home and bona fide residence in a foreign country on August 14, 2009.
-You maintain the tax home and residence until January 31, 2011.
+You establish a tax home and bona fide residence in a foreign country on August 14, 2010.
+You maintain the tax home and residence until January 31, 2012.
 You are a calendar year taxpayer.
-The number of days in your qualifying period that fall within your 2009 tax year is 140 (August 14 through December 31, 2009).
+The number of days in your qualifying period that fall within your 2010 tax year is 140 (August 14 through December 31, 2010).